Timeffect0/Els_kom_new/readme.txt

 		KOM version the file requires.
 This is so the GUI can properly pack and unpack and all KOM versions.
 	+ Updated copyright info.
-	+ Move Python kom code to the C# core.
+	+ Removed Python kom file format packing and unpacking code (The C# core does it all now).
+	+ Renamed PCbuild.sln to pcbuild.sln.

 =============================================================================
                              Els_kom v1.4.9.7